pmoravec/foreman-tasks-load-stats/README.md

 # foreman-tasks-load-stats
 Scripts to analyze/blame load of foreman tasking system (dynflow/sidekiq and external tasks).

+What makes a foreman task so slow?
+What is the most frequent or most busy dynflow step within some time?
+What was the load of sidekiq workers over the time?
+These scripts will help you finding those answers!

 ## Who made my task so slow?
 Was it sidekiq, pulp or candlepin?

 Use `blame_foreman-task_execution.py` script: